dlt-hub/dlt/docs/website/docs/pipelines/Hubspot.md

 HubSpot is a customer relationship management (CRM) software and inbound marketing platform that helps businesses to attract visitors, engage customers, and close leads.

-The `dlt` HubSpot pipeline allows you to automatically load data from HubSpot onto a [destination](https://dlthub.com/docs/destinations) of your choice.
+The `dlt` HubSpot pipeline allows you to automatically load data from HubSpot into a [destination](https://dlthub.com/docs/destinations) of your choice.
 It loads data from the following endpoints:

 |API|Data|
 | --- | --- |